Paris Las Vegas

 11. November: Las Vegas

 As the names of artists now getting residencies in Las Vegas get bigger and more relevant (like Lady Gaga and Bruno Mars), so does Sin City’s credibility as an entertainment destination.
-So do catch a show while you’re there but, since temperatures are pleasantly cool at this time of year, now is also the perfect time for exploring off-strip.
+So do catch a show while you’re there, but since temperatures are pleasantly cool at this time of year, now is also the perfect time for exploring off-strip.
 Want geological beauty?
 Head to rouge-tinted Red Rock Canyon National Conservation Area.
 Street art?
 Go downtown.
-Mafia stuff?
-Don’t miss the Mob Museum and its in-house distillery.
+Looking to catch an out-of-this-world show?
+Head to the Sphere.
+There's something for everyone.

 12. December: Miami

 The Magic City is perhaps not a place you'd associate with art and culture and yet, it frequently hosts works and exhibitions from established international artists.
-But you don’t have to be an industry insider or even uber-rich to get in on the action: Plenty of fringe events happen outside of the main convention center at Miami Beach at the same time.
+But you don’t have to be an industry insider or even uber-rich to get in on the action: Plenty of fringe events happen outside of Art Basel's the main convention center in Miami Beach at the same time.
 Check out the public sculpture, and the many pop-ups, gallery events and installations that have led this to be dubbed "Art Week" by locals.
-In between, hit up South Beach for tanning and our very own Time Out Market Miami for grubbing.
-Welcome to Miami.

 Recommended